newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 - **Default Display Position**: Default display position when ComfyUI starts.
 - **Related Tags Trigger Mode**: Which action will trigger displaying related tags (click only, Ctrl+click)

+### Miscellaneous

+- **Check CSV updates**: Click the "Check Now" button to check if new CSV files are available in HuggingFace and download them if necessary.

 ## Known Issues